 The first pass is used to determine the size of all the assembled code and data, so that the second pass, when generating all the code, knows all the symbol addresses the code refers to.
 So one thing NASM can't handle is code whose size depends on the value of a symbol declared after the code in question.
+For example,

+'''

+times (label-$) db 0

-For example, times (label-\$) dł o 0 label: db 'Where am I?'
+label: db 'Where am I?'

+'''

 The argument to TIMES in this case could equally legally evaluate to anything at all; NASM will reject this example because it cannot tell the size of the TIMES line when it first sees it.
-It will just as firmly reject the slightly paradoxical code times (label-\$+1) db 0 label: db 'NOW where am I?'
+It will just as firmly reject the slightly paradoxical code in which any value for the TIMES argument is by definition wrong!

+'''

+times (label-$+1) db 0 label: db 'NOW where am I?'

+'''